troystribling/SimpleFutures/README.md

 # Future

-A `Future` instance is a `read-only` encapsulation of an immutable result that can be computed anytime in the future.
-When the result is computed the `Future` is said to be completed.
-A `Future` may be completed successfully with a value or failed with an error.
+A `Future` instance is a *read-only* encapsulation of an immutable *result* that can be computed anytime in the future.
+When the *result* is computed the `Future` is said to be *completed*.
+A `Future` may be *completed* successfully with a value or failed with an error.

 A `Future` also has combinator methods that allow multiple instances to be chained together and executed serially and container methods are provided that can evaluate multiple `Futures` simultaneously.

-Each of these topics are discussed in this section.

 ## Creation